emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ### Prerequisites

-Before installing *repo-grep*, make sure the following tools are available:
+Before installing *repo-grep*, make sure the following is available:

-- **Emacs**: Version 24.4 or newer recommended.
+- **Emacs**: Version 24.4 or newer is required.
-- **Git or SVN** (optional): Enables automatic project root detection.
+- **Git or SVN** (optional): Enables automatic project root detection if available.
-- **awk**: Used internally for text parsing; usually preinstalled on Unix-based systems (Linux, macOS).

-No additional dependencies like `ripgrep` or `projectile` are required.
+No additional tools or packages are required.
+Repo-grep is self-contained and does not depend on external utilities.
 This makes setup simple.

 ### Installing repo-grep